karthisp/MDB/README.md

 # MDB
 A movies database site where a user can review his/her favourite movies.

-## Purpose
-I made this small project to showcase my skills.

 ## Design inspiration
 Netflix, Rotten Tomatoes and IMDB